Community Health & Benefits

 Duke Cancer Network

-The Duke Cancer Network (DCN) has established clinical affiliations, program development and research relationships with hospitals and oncology practices throughout the Southeast.
-Locations include Florida, North and South Carolina, Virginia and West Virginia.
-In addition to six clinical affiliates, Duke Cancer Network has nine research and five program development affiliations.
-DCN relationships are tailored to each community and currently serve 20 affiliates in three categories of affiliation.
+The Duke Cancer Network (DCN) has established clinical affiliations, program development and research relationships with hospitals and oncology practices throughout the Southeast and beyond.
+Locations include Florida, North and South Carolina, Virginia and Michigan.
+In addition to five clinical affiliates, Duke Cancer Network has eight research and five program development affiliations.
+DCN relationships are tailored to each community and currently serve 13 AFFILIATES in 3 categories of affiliation.
 The DCN creates teams with a breadth of expertise to address the diverse needs of individual communities and organizations providing oncology services.

 Within North Carolina, DCN has established and supports a number of clinical community oncology programs.
 Duke has worked collaboratively with multiple communities to grow oncology services from the ground up.
 Several of our affiliate programs now have full-time Duke oncologists based in the community with additional support from providers traveling out from Duke to address community needs.
-In 2012 more than 2100 new patients were seen by Duke medical oncologists in their home communities.
-Additionally in three communities, Duke supports radiation oncology programs with Duke radiation oncologists and physicists on site delivering patient care.
+In 2013 approximately 3000 new patients were seen by Duke medical oncologists in their home communities.
+Additionally Duke supports radiation oncology programs with Duke radiation oncologists and physicists on site delivering patient care in three community programs.

-All affiliations include a research component with more than 560 subjects enrolled in clinical trials at these sites over the past three years.
-Since 2010, DCN research accruals have accounted for 59% of Duke’s enrollment in CALGB/CTSU cooperative group trials (NCI funded research groups).
+All affiliations include a research component with more than 500 subjects enrolled in clinical trials in the local communities over the past three years.
+In 2013, DCN research accruals have accounted for 56% of Duke’s enrollment in ALLIANCE/CTSU cooperative group trials (NCI funded research groups).
+Read more.